danchanka/docusaurustest/docs/LSFUS/Selection_CASE_IF_MULTI_OVERRIDE_EXCLUSIVE_.md

-# lsFusionSelection (CASE, IF, MULTI, OVERRIDE, EXCLUSIVE)
+---

-# Selection (CASE, IF, MULTI, OVERRIDE, EXCLUSIVE)
+title: 'Selection (CASE, IF, MULTI, OVERRIDE, EXCLUSIVE)'
+---

 The *selection* operator creates a property that determines for a set of *conditions *which condition is met, and returns the value of the *result* corresponding to that condition.
 If none of the conditions is met, then the value of the created property will be **NULL**.